Romanians protest new corruption law

 "We hope the government of Romania will reverse this unhelpful course.
 While amendments to existing laws and procedures are occasionally necessary, these changes should be made only in the process of comprehensive and credible consultation with all stakeholders."

-Protesters have vowed to take to the streets on Thursday.
+Protesters have vowed to take to the streets again on Thursday.